-During all rehearsals there shall be a break of not less than ten (10) minutes per hour.
-A rehearsal break shall not be taken in the first half (1/2) hour or the last half (1/2) hour of the scheduled rehearsal and no rehearsal shall continue for more than one and one-half (1 1/2) hours without a break.
+During rehearsals there shall be a break of not less than ten (10) minutes per hour.
+A rehearsal break shall not be taken the first half (1/2) hour, or the last half (1/2) hour of the scheduled rehearsal and no rehearsal shall continue for more than one and one-half $(1 \ 1/2)$ hours without a break.
+During technical rehearsals where the musician(s) and actor(s) rehearse on-stage together there shall be a break of not less than fifteen (15) minutes per two (2) hour period.
+No technical rehearsal shall continue for more than one-hundred and five (105) minutes without a break.

 During all rehearsals and auditions the musician(s) will receive a meal break of not less than one (1) hour, not later than five (5) hours after the beginning of the call.
 Subsequent meal breaks shall be called not later than five (5) hours after the expiration of the previous meal break.
-For any call exceeding five (5) hours the musician(s) will receive overtime as described in Article (5) OVERTIME until the meal break is called or the musician is released.
+For extended rehearsal days during technical rehearsals, the musician(s) will receive a meal break of not less than one and one-half $(1 \frac{1}{2})$ hours not later than five (5) hours after the beginning of the call.
+For any call exceeding five (5) hours the musicians(s) will receive overtime as described in Article 10 OVERTIME until the meal break is called or the musician is released.